 A company diversifies by acquiring other firms to maintain its required return on investment.
 A company uses its existing financial and management skills to develop other businesses which lack these attributes.

-New products can be acquired either by internal development, by licensing or by purchase.
+New products can be acquired by internal development, licensing or purchase.

 When a new product range is developed internally, the situation is not dissimilar to that of specialisation, but the firm’s assets will probably be utilised in a different way, or additional assets may have to be acquired for the production and online marketing of the new products.

-Products which are added by means of investment in the company which produces them usually relate to the firm’s existing product range rather than to the qualities of its management.
+Products added by investment in the company which produces them usually relate to the firm’s existing product range rather than the qualities of its management.